Matthew Edgar: 2024

 Edgar was the runner-up at the 2024 Welsh Open, he lost to Andy Davidson 5–1 in the final.

 Edgar qualified for the 2024 WDF World Darts Championship at the Lakeside Country Club virtue of being ranked 20th on their World Championship rankings race.
 He was drawn to play Dutch Open champion Jarno Bottenberg in the first round, who defeated him 2–0 in sets.

 Practice and personal life

 Edgar practices with former world championship runner-up Kevin Painter.
 He has previously worked for Northampton Town as a sports coach.
 Edgar also runs a YouTube channel dedicated to darts called "Edgar TV Darts", where he regularly answers questions raised by followers and chronicles his journeys through various PDC and WDF competitions.

 Before starting his darts career, Edgar was a professional wrestler and trained in mixed martial arts.

-The Online Betting Guide, OLBG, began sponsoring Matthew Edgar in 2011 and have since sponsored the darts player intermittently for over 13 years.
+The Online Betting Guide, OLBG, began sponsoring Edgar in 2011 and have since sponsored the darts player intermittently for over 13 years.
 In 2024 they supported his journey to qualify for Lakeside 2024 at the WDF World Championships.